Eviction notices are humane, bulldozers will follow: Assam CM

-Guwahati: Assam Chief Minister Himanta Biswa Sarma defended his government’s ongoing eviction drives, asserting that serving eviction notices marks “the most humane” phase of the process.
-He warned that authorities would use machinery to clear encroachments if people ignored such notices.
+Guwahati: Assam Chief Minister Dr. Himanta Biswa Sarma defended his government’s ongoing eviction drives, asserting that serving eviction notices marks “the most humane” phase of the process.
+He warned that authorities would use machinery to clear encroachments if people ignore such notices.

-While inaugurating the newly constructed BJP district office in Chirang on Wednesday (July 9), Sarma addressed reporters and outlined both political strategy and the government’s stance on contentious evictions in the Bilasipara-Chapar region of Dhubri district.
+While inaugurating the newly constructed BJP district office in Chirang on Wednesday (July 9), Dr. Sarma addressed reporters and outlined both political strategy and the government’s stance on contentious evictions in the Bilasipara-Chapar region of Dhubri district.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!